exomiser/Exomiser/exomiser-cli/README.md

 | `docker:distroless` | arm64, amd64           |
 | `docker:bash`       | arm64, arm64/v8, amd64 |

-If you dont need a docker image we recommend building the exomiser-cli with the following commnad, which does not include any docker image build:
+If a Docker image is not required, we suggest using the following command to build the exomiser-cli without:

 ```shell
 mvn clean install
 ```

-Otherwise, you may provide an own docker repository `repositoryName` (e.g. dockerhub username) to push the image directly to your repository.
-Afterwards you can use the image by pulling it from the docker hub.
+Alternatively, you may provide a Docker `repositoryName` (e.g. dockerhub username) to push the image directly to your repository.
+Afterwards you can access the image by pulling it from the Docker hub.
-You would need to specify them during the building process of Maven, like this:
+To properly specify repository settings during the Maven building process, use the following example:

 ```shell
 mvn clean install -P <profileID> -Ddocker.repository=<repositoryName>
 ```

-Keep in mind that if you run into an authentication issue, you may want to update your `.docker/config.json` to authenticate `https://index.docker.io/v1/`.
-To do so you want to give it your base64-encoded docker credentials.
+It is important to note that if an authentication issue arises, it may be necessary to update the `.docker/config.json` file to include authentication for `https://index.docker.io/v1/`.
+This can be done by providing your base64-encoded Docker credentials.

 Docker images are build using [jib](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#quickstart) which does not require a Docker daemon to be running/installed in order to build an image.